arinbasu/Meta-Analysis-of-Internet-Based-Interventions-for-Smoking-Cessation/Chapter_1_Introduction_and_Review__.md

 112 articles were retrieved from the main database search and five articles were retrieved from other database searches.
 After duplicates were removed, the title and abstract of 92 articles was studied and four articles were gained and discovered using the reference research method.
 Full text was obtained of 25 articles and seven articles were obtained from a previous search of the literature.
 The seven articles which were obtained from a previous search of the literature were used to demonstrate evidence of previous research conducted in smoking cessation.
 After all fourteen studies met the inclusion criteria after their full texts have been assessed and were further investigated in this Meta-Analysis.

-## Steps of the Meta-Analysis

-## 2.6.1.
-The Role of this Meta-Analysis

-     A Meta-Analysis was conducted to investigate the role of Internet-and Cell phone-based interventions ‘delivered via email, accessing websites, text messages’ to achieve longer-term cessation of smoking among adult smokers.
-A Meta-Analysis is referred to as a statistical combination of results from two or more primary studies (Cochrane, 2008).
-A Meta-Analysis refers to a method that uses statistical techniques to combine results from different studies to obtain a quantitative estimate of the overall effect of a particular intervention on a defined outcome.
-It is a statistical process for pooling data from many clinical trials to gain a clear conclusion (Medical Dictionary, 2015).
-     There are several advantages in conducting a Meta-Analysis.
-These include achieving an increase in power as power is referred to as the chance of detecting a real effect of statistical significance if it exists, to improve accuracy known as the estimation of intervention effect which can be improved if it is based on more information, to assist in answering questions which are not presented by individual primary studies due to them involving a specific type of participants and specifically defined interventions, this way a selection of studies in which these specific characteristics differ can allow investigation  of the consistency of effect and reasons for the difference in effect estimates, to settle controversies arising from apparently conflicting studies and to generate new hypotheses.
-For this reason this statistical analysis of findings allows the degree of conflict to be formally assessed and reasons for different results to be explored and quantified.

 ## 2.6.2 Randomized controlled trials included in this Meta-Analysis